xmartlabs/react-native-line/README.md

 ## License

-`react-native-line-sdk` is available under the MIT license.
+`@xmartlabs/react-native-line` is available under the MIT license.
 See the LICENCE file for more info.